-A new six-episode podcast series from the editors of The Joseph Smith Papers analyzes Joseph Smith’s first encounter with Deity (known by The Church of Jesus Christ of Latter-day Saints as the First Vision) — an event that occurred 200 years ago this spring.
+A new six-episode podcast series entitled The First Vision: A Joseph Smith Papers Podcast analyzes Joseph Smith’s first encounter with Deity (known by The Church of Jesus Christ of Latter-day Saints as the First Vision) — an event that occurred 200 years ago this spring.

 Each episode features insights from Church historians and scholars and is designed to help Latter-day Saints and others see this theophany in a new way.